insight-platform/Savant/README.md

 This particular fork of Savant implements peeople detection and tracking using input video file.

+Following is the objective of this forked project:

+1. This project detects people with faces.

+2. If a face is shown, then it blurs it.

+3. Counts the number of people with shown faces in the frame, as well as the people whose face is not visible, and plots the numbers on the top of frame.

+4. Assigns unique IDs to people and tracks them, which good chance of resiliance of occlusion.

 # Specifications
 Platform: Linux (Ubuntu 22)